-Airport parking options have changed and expanded in recent years.
-A medium-size or large airport will offer several different types of parking, priced according to convenience and distance from the terminal.
-If you are traveling on a budget, take the time to investigate your airport's parking system so you can find the best way to save money on airport parking.
+Airport parking options have changed and expanded.
+Medium-size and large airports offer several different types of parking, priced according to convenience and distance from the terminal.

 Short Term Parking